pgpt10/RichNotificationSample/README.md

 ## Features

-1. Scheduling notification using UserNotifications framework (UNUserNotifications)
+1. Scheduling notification using UserNotifications framework.
 2. Creating Custom UI for notifications using Notification Content Extension.
 It includes:

   1. Attachments